samsuh/2026-journal/README.md

 ## 5/20/26 - Wednesday
 - Bike fitting today
   - expecting lots of rain today. have to ride bike to the fitting.
-    - ordered rain guards. hopefully they arrive before like 2pm.
+    - ordered rain guards. hopefully they arrive before like 2pm. still waiting.

 ## 5/19/26 - Tuesday
 - DONE ~~Derm appt around 3pm.
 Call in advance before going~~